What is a coronavirus vaccine?

 If you come into contact with the virus after the vaccination, your body will recognise the virus

 and know how to kill it quickly, preventing you from becoming really ill, if at all.

 We do not yet know how long the vaccine protects against coronavirus.

 Once the vaccines were ready, they were tested on many people.

-The Pfizer / BioNTech vaccination has been successfully tested in children from the age of 12, and is now approved for this age group.
+and is now approved for this age group.

 The vaccines are now being used, but safety is still being monitored.

 As with other vaccines, you may develop complaints after the vaccination.
 These are called side effects.

 - a sore arm at the injection site;